lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/system_venus.md

 #### File Systems

--   The large main memory on the system allows users to create ramdisks within their own jobs.
+- The large main memory on the system allows users to create RAM disks within their own jobs.